tardate/blog.tardate.com/_posts/2026-01-08-tyranny-of-the-urgent.md

 * in very mature products, we'd expect to see effort largely shift to rectification and ideally an uptick in retirement effort

 If we are using agile software development process, isn't Feature Lifecycle Analysis redundant?
-In an ideal world, a well-balanced and high-performing team should be able to find the optimal balance by trusting the process:
+A well-balanced and high-performing team should be able to find the optimal balance by trusting the process:

 * customer/business requirements rule, and are represented in the team through a product owner or even an onsite customer
 * we prioritise work for each iteration as a team, balancing customer/business requirements with other things that the team knows are important in order to meet customer expectations (like performance)
 * we keep our iterations short and continuously deliver working software, so even if we get things wrong we can course-correct in short order

 That is of course the ideal.
-But we operate in the real world, and many things can upset the balance of our projects leading to less-than-ideal outcomes.
+But we operate in the real world, and many things can upset the balance.
 For example:

 * Urgency Trumps Impact
     * It's easy to find a queue of people ready to argue for the latest urgent requirement, but there's no-one around to champion the more impactful stuff that hasn't also been called out as urgent.
 Result?
 Six months later, we've delivered all the urgent things, but 90% of the potential impact ("value") is still on the table.